 Are you ready to learn how easy it is to make this white queso cheese dip?

-The first step is to gather your ingredients.
+Step 1: Gather your ingredients.
 I have Cacique® Manchego and beef chorizo, and some fire-roasted green chiles too.
 Cacique cheeses and sausages are all gluten free!

 The chorizo gets creamy as it cooks.